 - Slice in half using a bread knife.
 Feel free to toast the inside of the bread, on the grill mode of your oven to get the center crispy if it is how you like your burger buns.

-Creating your low carb beef burger
+Creating your low-carb beef burger

 - I recommend adding one slice of cheddar cheese on each burger bun half.
-Bring back to the oven on grill mode on top shelf for about 1 minute or until cheese is melted.
+Bring back to the oven on grill mode on the top shelf for about 1 minute or until the cheese is melted.